THE-Alan-Hicks/rackspace-how-to/content/dedicated-hosting/understanding-redhat-clusters.md

      Member Name            ID   Status
      ------ ----            ---- ------
-     node01                 1 Online, Local, rgmanager
+     c80216-db1             1 Online, Local, rgmanager
-     node02                 2 Online, rgmanager
+     c80217-db2             2 Online, rgmanager

      Service Name           Owner (Last)                 State
      ------- ----           ----- ------                 -----
-     service:mysql-svc      node01                       started
+     service:mysql-svc      c80216-db1                   started

-As you can see here, both node01 and node02 are online.
-There is only a single service defined (mysql-svc) and it is currently running on node01.
+As you can see here, both c80216-db1 and c80217-db2 are online.
+There is only a single service defined (mysql-svc) and it is currently running on c80216-db1.

 #### Cluster Administration

 **clusvcadm** is used to restart services, move services, and enable/disable services.
-On all clusters Rackspace creates, the **/etc/motd** file is edited to include the following self-explainatory
+On all clusters Rackspace creates, the **/etc/motd** file is edited to include a self-explainatory message that will assist you in performing several common tasks:
-message:

-    ' ~= Will restart Oracle in place on the same server 'clusvcadm -r mysqlsvc -m <node name>' ~= Will relocate Oracle to that node 'clusvcadm -d mysqlsvc' ~= Will disable Oracle 'clusvcadm -e mysqlsvc' ~= Will enable Oracle
+    'clusvcadm -R mysqlsvc' ~= Will restart MySQL in place on the same server 'clusvcadm -r mysqlsvc -m <node name>' ~= Will relocate MySQL to that node 'clusvcadm -d mysqlsvc' ~= Will disable MySQL 'clusvcadm -e mysqlsvc' ~= Will enable MySQL

 ### RHEL 7